Search

 Open Images Dataset (OID)

 What makes it unique?
-Google annotated all images in the OID dataset with image-level labels, object bounding boxes, object segmentation masks, visual relationships, and localized narratives.
+Google annotated all images in the OID dataset with image-level labels, object bounding boxes, object detection segmentation masks, visual relationships, and localized narratives.
 This leaves it to be used for slightly more computer vision tasks when compared to COCO because of its slightly broader annotation system.
 The OID home page also claims it’s the largest existing dataset with object location annotations.

 Data.
-Open Images is a dataset of approximately 9 million pre-annotated images.
+Open Image is a dataset of approximately 9 million pre-annotated images.
 Most, if not all, images of Google’s Open Images Dataset have been hand-annotated by professional image annotators.
 This ensures accuracy and consistency for each image and leads to higher accuracy rates for computer vision applications when in use.

 Common Objects in Context (COCO)